mrezafarahani/HTDBS/README.md

 The third part is devoted to the more advanced tools like Deep Learning, RNN, CNN, XGBoost, and etc.

+I rated the sources difficulties from 1- easy to 5 -hard.

 1. Introduction to Data Science:

 Online Courses:

-Coursera Data Science 10-course specilization (<a href="https://www.coursera.org/specializations/jhu-data-science"> link</a>)
+Coursera Data Science 10-course specilization, offered by john hopkins university (<a href="https://www.coursera.org/specializations/jhu-data-science">link</a>) - 1 - 3 <br>
+Coursera Machine Learning offered by Stanford University (<a href="https://www.coursera.org/learn/machine-learning">link</a>)

 Books:

 2. Understanding Theory (You can skip this part)